TrellixVulnTeam/swahilipython_SCMU/Doc/reference/simple_stmts.rst

 and raises a compile-time error if a future statement contains a feature not known to it.

-The direct runtime semantics are the same as for any import statement: there is a standard module :mod:`__future__`, described later, and it will be imported in the usual way at the time the future statement is executed.
+The direct runtime semantics are the same as for any agiza statement: there is a standard module :mod:`__future__`, described later, and it will be imported in the usual way at the time the future statement is executed.